plone/Installers-UnifiedInstaller/README.txt

   Use with the "zeo" install method to specify the number of Zope clients you wish to create.
 Default is 2.

---user=user-name
+--daemon-user=user-name
-  In a root install, sets the effective user for running the instance.
-Default is 'plone'.
+  In a root install, sets the effective system user for running the instance.
+Default is 'plone_daemon'.
   Ignored for non-root installs.

-You should always use the same user within a given target.
+--owner=owner-name
+  In a server-mode install, sets the overall system owner of the installation.
+  Default is 'plone_buildout'.
+This is the user id that should be employed to run buildout or make src or product changes.
+  Ignored for non-root installs.

+--group=group-name
+  In a server-mode install, sets the effective system group for the daemon and buildout users.
+Default is 'plone_group'.
+  Ignored for non-server-mode installs.

 --with-python=</full/path/to/python2.7>
   If you have an already built Python that's adequate to run